felixblog/edu/dev/Monomi e Polinomi/Esercizi_Monomi_Polinomi.md

 #### Laboratorio

-a) Risolvi il punto a) dell'esercizio con la sequenza di comandi GEOGEBRA:
+a) Risolvi il punto a) dell'esercizio con la sequenza di istruzioni GEOGEBRA riportata di seguito:

 1. $e1: 5a^{2}-2a+1$  &#9166;
 2. $e2: 3a+a^{2}-2$   &#9166;